dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 # The Connectedness of All Things

 Spooky action at a distance.
 That's how Einstein referred to quantum entanglement of particles.
-It transcends the speed of light.
+It transcends the speed of light because the exchange of information here doesn't require the traversal of space.
+Space is what imposes the speed of light.

 Entanglement shares some interesting properties with my favorite
 subject: category theory.
 And in particular, there are lots of interesting overlaps with functional programming.